 The law stipulates that counties spend at least 25% of their apportionment of C-funds based on a biennial averaging of expenditures, on the state highway system for construction, improvements and maintenance.
 Furthermore, counties are to spend no more than 75% of their apportionment each year on their local system.
 Also, the balance of uncommitted funds carried forward from one year into the next cannot exceed 300% of the county's total apportionment for the most recent year.
 Each COG, in partnership with SCDOT, is responsible for implementing a transportation planning process that fully complies with the federal planning requirements established by the FAST Act.
-Through this process, each COG establishes regional goals and objectives, identifies the current condition of the transportation system, provides research and data analysis, identifies and prioritizes transportation needs for input to the Statewide Multi-Modal Transportation Plan and STIP.
+Through this process, each COG establishes regional goals and objectives, identifies and prioritizes transportation needs for input to the Statewide Multi-Modal Transportation Plan and STIP.
 The rural planning process is based on the development and maintenance of regional long range transportation plans, which is the foundation for this document.